How Big Is 90 Centimeters

 The Importance of Accurate Measurement

 Accurate measurement is vital across numerous professions and everyday activities.
-In fields like construction, engineering, and manufacturing, precise measurements are essential for safety, efficiency, and the creation of functional products.
+Now, in fields like construction, engineering, and manufacturing, precise measurements are essential for safety, efficiency, and the creation of functional products.
 Even in simpler tasks such as cooking or crafting, accurate measurement contributes to successful outcomes.
 Errors in measurement, especially in larger-scale projects, can lead to significant costs and inefficiencies.

 Misconceptions and Clarifications: